IBMStreams/streamsx.objectstorage/_docs/01_07-scan-operators.md

 Notes:
  * IAM Authentication mechanism supports IBM COS only
- * IAM Authentication mechanism is supported by `ObjectStorageSink` operator only
+ * IAM Authentication mechanism is supported by `ObjectStorageScan` operator only

 ###### HMAC Authentication

-For `ObjectStorageSink` operator the following authentication parameters should be used:
+For `ObjectStorageScan` operator the following authentication parameters should be used:

 | Parameter Name        | Default | Description                                                                                                           |
 | --------------------- | --------| --------------------------------------------------------------------------------------------------------------------- |